ADD-ONS / MEDICATION

 Indications

-- the decision to start anticoagulant therapy should be based on an individualized assessment of the risk of thromboembolism and bleeding risk
+- the decision to initiate anticoagulant therapy should be based on an individualized assessment of the risk of thromboembolism and bleeding

 risk of ischemic stroke